 Have you recently had a new furnace put in and are now having a weird smell?
-You’re not alone, because plenty of other homeowners also experience this at first.
-Let’s review what’s leading to this smell, and when you can anticipate it to go away, as well as three other furnace smells you shouldn’t ignore.
+You're not alone, because many other homeowners also experience this at first.
+Let’s review what’s creating this smell, and when you can look forward to it to disappear, as well as three other furnace smells you shouldn’t ignore.

 Why Your New Furnace Smells